Java Tutorial: Basic Operators Examples

 Java Bitwise and Bit Shift Operators

-Java bitwise and bit shift operators perform a binary operation between two integer value.
-Bitwise operators use the characters or symbols AND "&", OR "|", XOR "^", and compliment "~".
+Java bitwise and bit shift operators perform a binary operation between two integer values.
+Bitwise operators use the characters or symbols AND "&", OR "|", XOR "^", and complement "~".
 Bit shift operators use the characters or symbols left shift "<<", right shift ">>", and zero-fill right shift ">>>".

 Java Bitwise AND Operator "&"